 Beds SU takes the security of your information very seriously.
 You can change your subscription settings at any point by logging onto the website and editing your account settings in your profile.

-Only authorised Union staff will have access to your data for the purposes specified in this privacy statement.
+Only authorised Union staff and volunteers will have access to your data for the purposes specified in this privacy statement.
 We make sure that your data is only accessed for legitimate purposes by people who are facilitating your student experience.

 In addition, if you join a club, group or society your basic information such as name, email and date of birth will be made available to the group administrators.
 Next of kin details may also be provided if you are asked for this as part of the registration process.